 How do you say Japan in Japanese?

-As the title of the article and its introduction suggests, Japan in Japanese is nihon or nippon [日本] both written in the same way.
+As the title of the article and its introduction suggest, Japan in Japanese is nihon or nippon [日本] both spelled the same way.
 Throughout the article you will understand a little better about the meaning and origin of this name.

 If you want to call Japan Japan in Japanese, you can say jyapan [ジャポン] equivalent to English Japan.
 Japan officially uses this English version in official documents displayed internationally and also in passports.

 There are other ways to transcribe Japan from different languages into the Japanese language using katakana.
-The closest we have to English and Spanish is Japanese [ジャポン] although rarely known to the Japanese.
+The closest we have to Portuguese and Spanish is japanese [ジャポン] although rarely known by the Japanese.

-Japan in the Japanese language is spelled [日本] where [日] means sun and [本] means origin.
+Japan in Japanese is written [日本] where [日] means sun and [本] means origin.
 For this reason, Japan is known as the land of the rising sun and has a simple flag which represents the sun.
 The ideograms in the Japanese language have several readings allowing the pronunciation nihon and nippon for the name of the country [日本].

-The phonemes in the Japanese language are called hiragana and katakana where each drawing represents a sound.
+Phonemes in the Japanese language are called hiragana and katakana where each drawing represents a sound.
 Using these alphabets we can write nihon [日本] as follows: [にほん] or [ニホン].
-Now notice the tiny difference in the word nippon written in hiragana and katakana: [にっぽん] [ニッポン].
+Now notice the tiny difference in the Nippon word written in hiragana and katakana: [にっぽん] [ニッポン].

-The letters hiragana or katakana used are practically the same, the difference is that nippon uses a accentuation to transform a H in P and a small tsu [っ] to lengthen the pronunciation of the P. There is basically no reading other than the ideograms [日本] to pronounce the name of Japan, they are just phonetic details.
+The hiragana or katakana letters used are practically the same, the difference is that nippon uses a accentuation to transform a H in P and a small tsu [っ] to lengthen the pronunciation of the P. There is basically no different reading of the ideograms [日本] to pronounce the name of Japan, it's just phonetic details.

 What is the old name of Japan?

-The Chinese called Japan before it became an official country of wa [倭] becoming what we know in Japanese from wakoku [倭国] that probably has a difference in the pronunciation of the time.
+The Chinese called Japan before it became an official country of wow [倭] becoming what we know in Japanese from wakoku [倭国] which probably has a difference in pronunciation at the time.

-However [倭] was not a good ideogram, so it ended up changing to [和] which means “agreement”.
+However [倭] was not a good character, so it was changed to [和] which means “agreement”.
 Then the name was established as wamato and then yamato which means something like behind the mountain.

-For Westerners Japan has always been called by some variant of the word japan, we will talk about this throughout the article.
+For Westerners, Japan has always been called by some variant of the word japan, we'll talk about that later in the article.

-Have you ever wondered why the West or the rest of the world calls the country of the rising sun Japan and not Nihon or Nippon?
-This happened because the person who introduced Japan to the world, the famous Marco Polo, only knew Japan through the Chinese through a dialect in southern China that pronounced the ideograms [日本] as Zipangu.
+Ever wondered why the West or the rest of the world calls the country of the rising sun Japan and not Nihon or Nippon?
+This happened because the person who introduced Japan to the world, the famous Marco Polo, only knew Japan through the Chinese by some dialect in southern China that pronounced the ideograms [日本] as zipangu.

 In traditional Chinese, the characters of Nihon or Nippon [日本] are usually pronounced as Rìběn.
 Marco Polo ended up taking Zipangu and turning it into a Jipen that later became Japan in English and in Brazil it became Japan.
 In Japanese we can write Japan using the katakana [ジャパン].

-Not even the Japanese usually question this decision of the world, since the character [日] also has the Chinese pronunciation jitsu.
-So it wouldn't be unusual for someone to say jitsupon or jitsuhon which slightly resembles Zipangu or Japan, even more so in English pronunciation.
+Not even the Japanese usually question this decision of the world, since the ideogram [日] also has the Chinese pronunciation jitsu.
+So it wouldn't be unusual for someone to say jitsupon or jitsuhon slightly reminiscent of Zipangu or Japan, even more so in the English pronunciation.